-Losses for impaired loans and advances are promptly recognised when there is objective evidence that impairment of a loan or portfolio of loans has occurred.
-Impairment is assessed either for significant loans individually or for loan portfolios with similar credit risk characteristics collectively.
-For all loans that are considered individually significant, the Branch assesses on a case-by-case basis at each reporting date whether there is any objective evidence that a loan is impaired.
-For loans where impairment provisions are not individually provided, impairment provisions are calculated on a collective basis to cover losses which have been incurred but have not yet been identified.
-In determining the amount of provision, the Branch made references to the provisioning guidelines pursuant to AMCM Notice No. 18/93.
+Provisions for bad and doubtful debts are made in reference to the provisioning guidelines pursuant to AMCM Notice No.18/93 ("AMCM's Provisioning Guidelines").
+The Branch assesses losses for impaired loans and advances when there is objective evidence that impairment of a loan or portfolio of loans has occurred or portfolio of loans.
+The Branch assesses on a case-by-case basis at each reporting date whether there is any objective evidence that a loan is impaired and made individual assessment to arrive at specific provision to such loan.
+For loans where specific provisions are not individually provided, general provisions are calculated on a collective basis to cover losses which have been incurred but not yet been identified, and such estimation is made reference to the AMCM's Provisioning Guidelines.